 The changing rules of the three Cs include:

 - The daily battle to safeguard people’s privacy and data protection rights from adtech and government misuse;

 - Online content, including plans for a “duty of care”, filtering, and takedowns;

 - Competition policy, in which everyone wants to break up Facebook in ways which will only make it bigger;

-- Intermediary and platform liability, the fundamental principle of the open web, which is under attack from every front;
+- Intermediary and platform liability, the fundamental principle of the open web and of the WordPress project, which is under attack from every front;

 - Electoral interference, disinformation, and the rise of fake news which is eroding our democratic discourse every day.

 These things keep me up at night because policymakers and legislators want to craft rules around the abuses of a handful of American companies.

 But many of the rules they propose would take every small business, startup, digital agency, and open source project – and that means you, and your work, and this project – down with them.

 So that’s what I do now.
 I work to make sure that when policymakers are going after Facebook or Google or whoever is in their sights, they don’t make it impossible for people like you to start up your businesses, start up your agencies, support your clients, support your customers, and – along the way – stop the users we build WordPress for from being able to use it too.